 Staff & Administration

-Jessica is Head of School at Clear Spring this year.
+Head of School Jessica is Head of School, at Clear Spring School this year.
 This is a return to her educational home.
 She began teaching at the Pre-School with Charla in 1999 and worked her way through the grades at Clear Spring until 2010 when she left to explore education from a global perspective.
 She taught in South Korea, Uganda and studied in New Zealand and has now returned to Eureka and Clear Spring School.
-She has a Masters in Progressive Education from Goddard College in Vermont and is currently in the process of completing her PhD on teacher professional development and the assessment of 21st century skills through the University of Canterbury in New Zealand.
+She has a Masters in Progressive Education from Goddard College in Vermont and has just completed her PhD.
+In teacher professional development and the assessment of 21st century skills through the University of Canterbury in New Zealand.
+Jessica@clearspringschool.org